Addehman/List-of-games/README.md

 - [Rome: Total War](https://en.wikipedia.org/wiki/Rome:_Total_War) - Awesome and deep turn-based strategy game in which you attempt to build an empire to conquer the known world (Europe + a bit of Africa and Asia).
 Also, you can direct the battles yourself, which means that you can feel super awesome when winning against very unlikely odds!

+- [Kingdom: Two Crowns](https://kingdomthegame.fandom.com/wiki/Kingdom_Two_Crowns) - Be the monarch and manage your kingdom by simply distributing money, and avoid losing the Crown!
+Build, explore and expand!
+(A perfect laidback couch-game with soothingly beautiful pixel-graphics..)

 ## Sports
 - [Blades of Steel](https://en.wikipedia.org/wiki/Blades_of_Steel) - Old school hockey action!